PyuStudio/uJSON/README.md

 Finally, I decided to write the json parser by my self.

-Thanks zserge, who gave me the idea to implement the parser quickly.
+Thanks [zserge](https://github.com/zserge), who gave me the idea to implement the parser quickly.

 Philosophy
 ----------

-Inspired by jsmn[https://github.com/zserge/jsmn], the philosophy of uJson likes the philosophy of jsmn.
+Inspired by [jsmn](https://github.com/zserge/jsmn), the philosophy of uJson likes the philosophy of jsmn.

 uJson is also designed to be	**robust** (it should work fine even with erroneous data), **fast** (it should parse data on the fly), **portable** (no superfluous